bitsapien/bitsapien.github.io/content/food/vietnamese-pho-ga.md

 The spice bag
 * Heat up a non-stick pan
-* Put the spices listed above onto the pan : ginger, onion, coriander, cinnamon
+* Put the spices listed above onto the pan : ginger, onion, coriander, cinnamon, star anise
 * Let them burn until their outermost layer starts turning blakc and charred.
 * Remove the ones that seem to have reached the corrrect level of "burnt".
 * You should now get a nice aroma